 What Is Normal Delivery?

 Normal delivery is a natural way of bringing the baby into this world.
-It is not difficult to have a natural and normal childbirth, unless you have some medical conditions.
-Moreover, the natural birth process helps in having a healthy baby and recovering quickly for the new mom (2).
+It is not difficult to have natural and normal childbirth unless you have some medical conditions.
+Moreover, the natural birth process helps in having a healthy baby and speedy recovery for the new mom (2).

 Though there is no formula or shortcut to have a normal delivery, some measures can improve your chances of having a healthy and natural delivery.